themegrill/flash-toolkit/readme.txt

 * The plugin currently only supports Flash theme.

 == Changelog ==
+== TBD =
+* Tweak - Remove strings from translation for unrequired strings.

 == 1.1.8 - 13-09-2018 =
 * Tweak - Alt, title attributes for slider image.